Brennall/HFH-SRD/Chapter01.md

 The Adventurer Conqueror King System provides a complete toolkit for enjoying a wide variety of heroic fantasy settings.
 It covers character creation, spells and magic, encounters and combat, monsters and treasure, and all the associated game mechanics necessary for swords-and-sorcery adventure.

 Whatever setting your adventures inhabit, with the Adventurer Conqueror King System, you can seek fame, wealth, and power by conquering foes, gathering treasure, and accumulating land and followers.
 If you are skilled and lucky, you may rise to become a mighty overlord, a wizard-king, or theocrat, holding the destiny of thousands in your hands.
-If not, the wages of your adventures will be merely death…
+If not, the wages of your adventures will be merely death...

 ### How to Use This Book